 The first edition of the InterNACHI Narrative Library was the result of a suggestion by Nick Gromicko that I offer my narrative library for sale.
 Although he gave me full ownership after a short time, he and I started out as partners and that's how it wound up with the InterNACHI title.
-The Library narratives are not biased toward any professional association.
-They're just descriptions, and they cover far more than is required by any home inspection standards of practice.
+The Library narratives are not biased toward any professional association, they're just descriptions, and they cover far more than is required by any home inspection standards of practice.

-I had been inspecting for six years at that point and spent several months in late 2007 going through my entire narrative library, making sure that the narratives that described deficiencies all conformed to the same formula:
+I had been inspecting for seven years at that point and spent several months in late 2007 going through my entire narrative library, making sure that the narratives that described deficiencies all conformed to the same formula:

 - Describe the condition;